NItishSh/terraform-ibm-iks-ocp-backup-recovery/examples/openshift/README.md

-# Basic example
+# Openshift example

 This example provisions VPC, ROKS cluster, COS instance, and a fully integrated Backup & Recovery environment with policies, source registration, connectivity, and data source connector deployment.

-A basic example that will provision the following:
+A openshift example that will provision the following:

 - A new resource group, if an existing one is not passed in.
 - A basic VPC and subnet with public gateway enabled.